New Zealand: Landscape Paradise in Autumn

 Itinerary and General Information

-Fly to Queenstown (ZQN airport code) no later than the morning of May 1, 2020.
-We strongly suggest arriving a day or two early to stave off jet lag, and can recommend activities and lodging in Auckland, Queenstown, or both.
-Contact us!
+You’ll need to arrive in Queenstown, New Zealand (ZQN airport code) no later than April 20, 2021, but we strongly suggest arriving a day or two early to adjust to the time difference.
+We are happy to recommend lodging and activities in Auckland, Queenstown, or both.

-May 1, 2020: Guests already staying in Queenstown can be picked up at their hotel between 2:00 PM and 2:30 PM by arrangement.
-We’ll then drive straight to Twizel, and check into our hotel for a meet-and-greet, followed by our first sunset shoot and dinner at a local restaurant.
+April 20, 2021: We’ll meet in Queenstown today at 3.00 PM.
+Guests already staying in Queenstown can be picked up at their hotel by arrangement.
+We’ll then drive straight to Twizel, and check into our hotel, before gathering for a meet and greet, our first sunset shoot, and dinner at a local restaurant.

-May 2, 2020: We have reserved helicopters for an unforgettable doors-off flight at sunrise on one of the three mornings we're in Twizel.
-Based on the day’s weather, we'll take off at sun-up and fly through the Tasman Valley, past Mount Sefton and onwards for a dramatic close-up view of the summit of Mount Cook in the dawn light.
-We’ll then look down over the braided Tasman and Godley rivers, photographing them from this unique perspective.
-After breakfast we’ll spend some time shooting around Lake Pukaki and Twizel before heading out in the afternoon to photograph in the Hooker Valley until sunset, followed by dinner at Mount Cook Village.
+April 21, 2021: We’ve reserved helicopters this morning for an unforgettable doors-off flight sunrise flight.
+Weather permitting, we'll take off at sunrise and fly through the Tasman Valley, past Mount Sefton, and onwards for a dramatic close-up view of the summit of Mount Cook.
+We’ll also photograph the braided Tasman and Godley rivers from this unique perspective.
+Then, after breakfast, we’ll spend some time shooting around Lake Pukaki and Twizel before heading out in the afternoon to photograph in the Hooker Valley.
+Dinner at Mount Cook Village.

-May 3, 2020: Sunrise at Peter’s Lookout for a picture-perfect view of Aoraki-Mount Cook at the head of Lake Pukaki.
-After breakfast, we’ll take some time out for an interactive image review session discussing composition and post processing techniques.
-In the afternoon we’ll head out to nearby Lakes Alexandrina and Tekapo.
-This area is the world’s largest dark sky reserve and offers spectacular opportunities for photographing the milky way on clear nights.
+April 22, 2021: We’ll shoot sunrise this morning at Peter’s Lookout for a picture-perfect view of Aoraki-Mount Cook at the head of Lake Pukaki.
+After breakfast, we’ll take some time out for an interactive image review session.
+In the afternoon, we’ll head out to nearby Lakes Alexandrina and Tekapo.
+The area surrounding these lakes is the world’s largest dark sky reserve and accordingly offers a great vantage for Milky Way shooting.

-May 4, 2020: Sunrise, breakfast, and check-out.
-Today is a leisurely travel day as we drive to Fox Glacier on the West Coast.
-We will stop at several places to photograph along the way to break the journey.
-We’ll check into our hotel and take a casual dinner within walking distance.
+April 23, 2021: Sunrise, breakfast and check-out.
+Today will be a leisurely day as we travel to Fox Glacier on the West coast.
+Along the way, we will stop at several places to photograph.
+On arrival, we’ll check into our hotel and take a casual walk to dinner.

-May 5, 2020: Early morning walk to Lake Matheson, where the fog lingers just below the towering mountains above, reflected in a mirrored lake.
-After a great breakfast, we’ll spend some time photographing Fox Glacier and Mount Tasman from the roadside in the morning light.
-In the afternoon, we’ll stop at the Cook and Karangarua rivers and finish the day with a sunset shoot along the beach at Bruce Bay.
+April 24, 2021: This morning we’ll take and early morning walk to Lake Matheson, where towering mountains are reflected in a lake below.
+After breakfast, we’ll spend some time photographing the Fox Glacier and Mount Tasman in morning light.
+In the afternoon, we’ll stop at the Cook and Karangarua rivers, and we’ll finish the day with a sunset shoot along the beach at Bruce Bay.
 Dinner in Fox Glacier.

-May 6, 2020: Sunrise shoot at Lake Mapourika, and then breakfast in the town of Franz Josef Glacier.
-We’ll photograph the kahikatea trees on the shore of Lake Wahapo, Franz Josef Glacier itself and some waterfalls.
+April 25, 2021: This morning we’ll have a sunrise shoot at Lake Mapourika, followed by breakfast in the town of Franz Josef Glacier.
+We’ll then photograph the kahikatea trees on the shore of Lake Wahapo, as well as Franz Josef Glacier itself and some waterfalls.
 In the afternoon we’ll head to the coastal village of Okarito for sunset.

-May 7, 2020: After breakfast we’ll retrace our route to cross the Alpine Divide at Haast Pass and continue to Wanaka, stopping at several easily-accessed locations along the way, including a rain forest and a towering waterfall.
-Arriving in Wanaka in the afternoon, we’ll photograph the fall foliage around the Clutha River until sunset, before checking into our hotel for the next three nights.
-Dinner will be at our favorite local restaurant.
+April 26, 2021: After breakfast we’ll re-trace our route across the Alpine Divide and continue to Wanaka, stopping at several easily-accessed locations along the way.
+We’ll arrive in Wanaka in the afternoon, where we’ll photograph fall foliage around the Clutha River.
+Dinner will be at one of our favorite local restaurants.

-May 8, 2020: Today will be an early start to meet our guides who will take us on an all-day adventure into the Nevis Valley, a backcountry wilderness with a rich history of Central Otago’s old gold mining industry.
-We’ll spend the morning photographing the rocky valleys, tussock grasslands, rivers and abandoned buildings of the Nevis before heading back down to the colourful vineyards and fruit orchards of Bannockburn and Cromwell in the afternoon.
+April 27, 2021: Today we’ll depart the hotel early to meet the guides for our all-day adventure into the Nevis Valley.
+The Nevis is a backcountry wilderness area with a rich gold mining history.
+We’ll spend the morning photographing the rocky valleys, tussock grasslands, rivers, and abandoned buildings of the Nevis before heading back down to the colorful vineyards and fruit orchards of Bannockburn and Cromwell.
 We’ll finish the day with a sunset shoot over Lake Wanaka and dinner at another great local restaurant.

-May 9, 2020: An early morning helicopter ride up to Coromandel Peak, where we will enjoy exclusive access to photograph one of the country’s most spectacular views, over Lake Wanaka and Mount Aspiring.
-We’ll then return to the hotel for our second image review and post-processing session, before heading out again in the early afternoon to the Matukituki Valley.
+April 28, 2021: An early morning helicopter ride will take us up to Coromandel Peak, where we will enjoy exclusive access to one of the country’s most spectacular views over Lake Wanaka and Mount Aspiring.
+We’ll then return to the hotel for a second image review and post-processing session, before heading out again in the early afternoon to the Matukituki Valley.
 Here we’ll find colorful willow and poplar trees lining the river banks, set against a backdrop of mountain glaciers and waterfalls.
-We’ll be photographing at three locations, returning to Wanaka at sunset for a casual dinner in town.
+We’ll photograph at three different locations before returning to Wanaka for a casual dinner in town.

-May 10, 2020: An early morning to take advantage of the great light at the famous Lone Tree in Roy‘s Bay at Lake Wanaka.
+April 29, 2021: Well depart early this morning to take advantage of great light at the famous Lone Tree at Lake Wanaka.
 After breakfast, we’ll check out of our hotel and drive the short distance to Queenstown via the Crown Range.
 We’ll spend the afternoon photographing from the shores of Lake Wakatipu, before returning to town for a farewell dinner.

-May 11, 2020: Our final sunrise shoot at nearby Moke Lake will be followed by breakfast and checkout.
-Departing flights can be booked for any time after 12:00 PM.
+April 30, 2021: We’ll wake early for a final sunrise shoot at nearby Moke Lake, followed by breakfast and hotel checkout.
+Flights home can be booked for anytime after 12:00 PM today.

 What to Bring and How to Prepare for Your Workshop